Mutton Korma (Goat Korma)

 Ingredients (US cup = 240ml )

 • 1.1 lbs.
-(500 grams) mutton or lamb
+(500 grams) mutton (goat/lamb, use up to 600 grams)

-• 1 tablespoon ginger garlic paste fresh
+• 1 tablespoon ginger garlic paste (or ¾ tbsp each grated ginger & garlic)

-• ½ teaspoon salt (adjust to taste)
+• ½ to ¾ teaspoon sea salt (+ more to adjust)

 • 1 tablespoon coriander powder (ground coriander)

-• ¼ teaspoon turmeric (haldi)(optional)
+• ¼ teaspoon turmeric (haldi, optional)

-• 1 green chili paste or slit
+• 1 green chili (slit or chopped, optional)

 Whole spices (or use 1½ tsp garam masala)